Daru-san/SnowyDots/README.md

 # SnowflakeOS
 My flake-based NixOS configuration featuring Hyprland, Sway and many more

-## Note on this branch
-This is the testing branch, where I mainly test packages and configurations, mainly to keep the 'dev' branch clean of commits All changes made in this branch will be merged to the 'dev' branch when they're done

 ## Status
 Right now this repo is still in it's early development phase so don't expect much of it